alejocn5/AlexandrusPS/README.md

 ```
 Specify the folder containing the FASTA files with ```-i $PWD/input```. ```$PWD``` is your working directory, you can change this to wherever you've stored your files.
 Make sure to also adjust the folder you mount in the container ```-v $PWD:$PWD``` if you do.

-The QC checks whether your sequence files ('.cds.fasta' and ‘.pep.fasta’) are suitable for positive selection analysis with AlexandrusPS.
+The QC step checks whether your sequence files ('.cds.fasta' and ‘.pep.fasta’) are suitable for positive selection analysis with AlexandrusPS.
 In case your sequences (either one or both) are not suitable for AlexandrusPS you will find one or two error files (‘Error_missed_sequences.txt’ and/or ‘Error_with_Fasta_header.txt’) in the input directory which you passed as argument to ```Sequences_quality_control_AlexandrusPS.sh```.
 If after running the script none of these files appear it means your sequence files are usable for the analysis.
 The content of the error files is described and explained in this github repository under the section ‘[Troubleshooting errors that you may encounter during quality control](#troubleshooting-errors-that-you-may-encounter-during-quality-control)’.
 The quality control is performed by the Perl script  ```APS1_IndexGenerator_QualityControl.pl```.

 > [!NOTE]
 > This quality control is executed by the AlexandrusPS pipeline by default.
 The pipeline will continue the analysis with the sequences that pass the quality control even if there are some sequences in ‘Error_missed_sequences.txt’ by excluding these from the analysis.
 It will however interrupt the process if it finds the file ‘Error_with_Fasta_header.txt’.